Tesla stock haters trolled by Elon Musk on Twitter

 The continued surge in Tesla is bad news for the fair number of short sellers -- investors who bet against a stock by borrowing the shares and selling it with the hopes that the price will fall so they can buy it back at the lower price and pocket the difference.

-Ihor Dusaniwsky, head of research for S3 Partners, a firm that analyzes short selling, said in a report Monday that the stock drop caused Tesla bears to lose nearly $500 million on the stock on Monday alone -- and that they've lost $2.74 billion so far this year.
+Ihor Dusaniwsky, head of research for S3 Partners, a financial analytics firm, said in a report Monday that the stock drop caused Tesla bears to lose nearly $500 million on the stock on Monday alone -- and that they've lost $2.74 billion so far this year.

 Musk seems to be enjoying their pain.
 Musk tweeted some shade at Tesla (TSLA) detractors Monday after the electric car company reported solid first quarter sales on Sunday.